THE NEW WAY TO TREAT IBS THE LOW FODMAP DIET (Fermentable Oligo-, Di- and Mono-saccharides & Polyols)

 Current research demonstrates that 75% of people who suffer from IBS will have relief from symptoms by taking the low FODMAP approach when counselled by a FODMAP trained dietitian.

-All of our dietitians have completed FODMAP training at Kings College London.
-We have appointments available in our Waterford and Clonmel clinics to treat patients with IBS.
+All of our dietitians are FODMAP trained & appointments are available to treat patients with IBS.